Catherine Daniel1

 Joan Krishaber was the daughter of Otto Krishaber.1 She married Benjamin Ludlow Bathurst, 2nd Viscount Bledisloe, son of Charles Bathurst, 1st Viscount Bledisloe and Hon.
 Bertha Susan Lopes, on 2 June 1933.1 She died on 20 December 1999.2

-From 2 June 1933, her married name became Bathurst.1 As a result of her marriage, Joan Krishaber was styled as Viscountess Bledisloe on 3 July 1958.
+From 2 June 1933, her married name became Bathurst.1 After her marriage, Joan Krishaber was styled as Viscountess Bledisloe on 3 July 1958.

 Citations